adhyanchawla/high-level-design/MessageQueues.md

     - message is sent to a topic
     - and depending on configured hash key it is put in the partition
     ## Within partition messages are ordered (but no guarantee in ordering across partitions)
+- Append only commit log
+- performance
+- distributed
+- long polling - make a request and wait for some amounts of bytes for pull to happen (limit can be set)
+- event driven, pub sub and queue
+- scaling
+- parallel processing
 ## limitations of Kafka
 - No. of consumers = No. of partitions (one to one mapping)
 - parallelism is limited due to this
+- zookeeper (behaves weird when we scale) - if its down then it bring the entire system on its knees
+- producer explicit partition can lead to problems (increases complexity for the consumers)
+- complex to install, configure and manage

 - when done with reading certain amount of messages, consumer can commit and kafka will store that commit. so next time when the consumer restarts it starts with the previous commit (kind of log based)